 Don’t forget to learn some phrases

 One of the most common misconceptions you’ll often hear from travellers is that “the French are very rude”.
-I’m not going to lie, I certainly encountered a few people that didn’t want a bar of my English language.
-But I guess that’s completely understandable – how do you expect someone to help you if they don’t know what you’re saying?
+I’m not going to lie, I certainly encountered a few people that didn’t want a bar of my English language, but I guess that’s completely understandable ⏤ we are in their country after all!

-So, to save yourself the hassle, I highly recommend learning a few essential French phrases.
+So, to be a kind and ethical traveller, I highly recommend learning a few essential French phrases.
 The basics are all you’ll need, and they’ll definitely help you out when you’re asking for a tasty baguette.

-As entirely beautiful as the Paris is, the outskirts unfortunately aren’t all that charming.
-During my trip to Paris, I stayed in an affordable hotel on the outer perimeter of the city, and I must say… I wasn’t very impressed; the area was dirty, a little creepy and quite a distance from all the major attractions.
+As entirely beautiful as Paris is, the outskirts unfortunately aren’t all that charming.
+During my trip to Paris, I stayed in an affordable hotel on the outer perimeter of the city, and I must say… The area was dirty, at times a little confronting, and quite a distance from all the major attractions.

 Don’t ignore the architecture

-Please, don’t go all the way to Paris and just look at the famous structures; the entire city is built with beauty and grace, and every tiny detail is one worth admiring… It would be such a shame to ignore them.
+Please, don’t go all the way to Paris and just look at the touristy structures; the entire city is built with beauty and grace, and every tiny detail is one worth admiring.
+There are so many historic churches in Paris that belong on your itinerary… It would be such a shame to ignore them.

 Don’t waste time on Champs-Elysees